Login and API access

 Technical details and container components

-The Coriolis appliance is built on top of an Oracle Linux 7 or Ubuntu 18.04 host, with all of the services required to run or support Coriolis being deployed and run as Docker containers.
+The Coriolis appliance is built on top of an Ubuntu Server LTS host, with all of the services required to run or support Coriolis being deployed and run as Docker containers.

 The containers for each of the Coriolis services are the following: